wasin-waeosri/QuickStart.Elektron.EDP-RT/ERT_in_Cloud_WS_Quickstart.md

 <!--The goal of this Quick Start tutorial is to guide you through initial steps to consume the Elektron Real time in Cloud (ERT in Cloud) data from [Refinitiv Elektron Data Platform](https://developers.refinitiv.com/elektron-data-platform) using the Elektron Websocket API by way of a small sample application written in [Python](https://www.python.org/) programming language. -->

 The goal of this Quick Start tutorial is to guide you through initial steps to run the Elektron Real Time in Cloud (ERT in Cloud) Websocket API example.
-The example is written in [Python](https://www.python.org/) programming language to connect and consume a streaming data from ERT in Cloud via Elektron WebSocket API connection.
+The example is written in [Python](https://www.python.org/) programming language to connect and consume a streaming data from ERT in Cloud via Elektron WebSocket API connection over internet.

 The tutorial is applicable to both Linux and Windows environments.